Mike Gray Couple Counselling & EFTfor Kingston upon Thames and Surbiton

 With most couples, I do "normal" couple counselling.

-The goal at this stage is not to solve your relationship problems, but to see if they are potentially solvable.
+The goal at this stage is not to solve your relationship problems, but just to assess if they are potentially solvable.
 You will each be treated with compassion and respect no matter how you are feeling about your marriage at the moment.
 No bad guys and good guys.
 We will try to understand what is happening, so that a choice can be made.

 You will attend as a couple but the most important work occurs in one-to-one conversations with me.
 Why?
 Because you are starting out from different places.
 I will respect the reasons for divorce while exploring the possibility of making a better marriage.